rayraycano/rayraycano.github.io/_posts/2019-12-24-Pokemon-Player-Comparisons.markdown

 # Pokemon Player Comps
 Player comps are fun.
 The imagination, creativity, and cultural overlaps they create typically make for good fodder and barguments.
-So many of us grew up watching and playing hoops, and sometimes even with a gameboy/emulator in front us for the commercial breaks/third quarter lulls in action.
+If you're reading this, chances are you grew up watching hoops, and sometimes even with a gameboy/emulator in front you for the commercial breaks/third quarter lulls in action.
 So yeah, Pokemon Player Comps.

 Features: Lebron James, James Harden, Kawai Leonard, Steph Curry Quick Hitters: Kyrie, KD, Klay, James Harden again, Trae Young, Ben Simmons